Letters from Lodi

 An insightful and objective look at viticulture and winemaking from the Lodi

 Appellation and the growers and vintners behind these crafts.
 Told from the

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Beating the heat with fresh, new California style coolers

 Number one, drink wine over ice cubes.
 We need to cool our body temperatures while hydrating ourselves.
-Alcoholic beverages, admittedly, have a way of removing rather than adding fluids to our bodies, but more than half of the wine drinking world came up with a solution to this perpectual predicament long ago: Drink icy wines with fruit juices.
+Alcoholic beverages, admittedly, have a way of removing rather than adding fluids to our bodies, but more than half of the wine-drinking world came up with a solution to this perpetual predicament long ago: Drink icy wines with fruit juices.
 In other words, the drink many of us might have thought we said aloha oe to long ago — wine coolers.

 The Story of Lodi's Two California Cooler Kings

-But the bottom line is that California Cooler addressed a need that was as important in the early 1980s as it is today: a drink that is vinous yet cool, light and refreshing.
-Not every wine needs to come out of a corked bottle and sipped in a balloon-sized crystal wine glass served by a snooty sommelier in a tuxedo jacket.
-There's something to be said about island ladies, or bare chested men with 6-pack abs, bearing palm fronds.
+But the bottom line is that California Cooler addressed a need that was as important in the early 1980s as it is today: a drink that is vinous yet cool, light, and refreshing.
+Not every wine needs to come out of a corked bottle and be sipped in a balloon-sized crystal wine glass served by a snooty sommelier in a tuxedo jacket.
+There's something to be said about island ladies, or bare-chested men with 6-pack abs, bearing palm fronds.

-Same thing for restaurants — it is no longer unusual to find bar menus with endless twists on, say, the classic sangria, made with fresh fruits, wine and pricey liqueurs (although you can still find canned versions of Bartles & Jaymes, sold in flavors like Ginger & Lemon, Cucumber & Lime, Grapefruit & Green Tea, and Watermelon & Mint).
+The same thing for restaurants — it is no longer unusual to find bar menus with endless twists on, say, the classic sangria, made with fresh fruits, wine, and pricey liqueurs (although you can still find canned versions of Bartles & Jaymes, sold in flavors like Ginger & Lemon, Cucumber & Lime, Grapefruit & Green Tea, and Watermelon & Mint).